eye-division/studiolop/_gallery/works-on-canvas.md

    title: Party Painting
    description: 4.11ft x 3.4ft ( 150cm x 100cm ), Acrylic on Canvas, 2016,
    vieworder: 1
+_comments:
+    title: add a Gallery title
+    permalink: page URL name
 ---

-All works on canvas are useing acrylic based paint, at times incorporating pastels and mixed media such as beads,glitter,varnish ( shelack ) and tissue paper.
+All works on canvas are using acrylic based paint, at times incorporating pastels and mixed media such as beads, glitter, varnish ( shelack ) and tissue paper.